wecodemore/wpstarter/docs/03-WordPress-Integration.md

 WP_ADMIN_COLOR=ectoplasm
 ```

-will force the current environment to use the "ectoplasm" admin color scheme.
+Will force the current environment to use the "ectoplasm" admin color scheme.

 Supported schemes are the ones shipped core ("light", "blue", "coffee", "ectoplasm", "midnight", "ocean", "sunrise") plus any additional color scheme that plugins might have added to WordPress.

-Changing admin color per environment helps to recognize visually which is the current environment and avoid, for example, doing in production operations meant for staging.
+Changing admin color per environment helps to visually recognize which is the current environment and avoid, for example, doing in production operations meant for staging.